holisticnetworking/title-to-terms/readme.txt

 * 4.0 ~ Changed name to Titles to Terms Ultimate, reflecting newly updated code.
 	~ T2TU now allows one taxonomy per post type to be auto-populated by title-generated terms.
 	~ User-selectable taxonomy for each post type registered to WordPress, and each taxonomy registered to that post type.
+* 4.1 ~ Refactoring code for efficiency and caching.
+Also:
+        ~ Creating option to either maintain possessive apostrophes or not.

 == Upgrade Notice ==